 Pre-approval and questions

 You must apply online and receive a notice of pre-approval before completing a qualifying math course.
+Please keep your pre-approval notice as it includes instructions on how to claim your bursary funds.
 Applicants may apply for up to 2 bursaries.
 A separate application form must be submitted for each request.

 For more information about which math courses qualify for salary purposes or assessments, contact Teacher Qualifications Services at the Alberta Teacher’s Association.